ROAM-Lab-ND/GCWF/README.md

 ### Troubleshooting
 - MOSEK is not installed: _TODO: set flag in MATLAB script to solve CWC via native MATLAB function ..._
-- For Mac, run the python script in [installation guide][004a721d] is important.
+- For Mac, run the python script in [installation guide][004a721d] is important for MOSEK.
 - If both MOSEK and our project cannot be installed, you can directly run MATLAB script [`Matlab/CompareResult.m`](Matlab/CompareResult.m) and choose an example data set to see the result.

   [004a721d]: https://docs.mosek.com/9.3/install/index.html "INSTALLATION-GUIDE"